ChyKusuma/SPHINXHybridKeyV2/README.md

 ### Functions

-- The code defines a function called performX448KeyExchange that performs the `curve448` key exchange given a private key, public key, and a buffer to store the shared key.
+- The code defines a function called `performX448KeyExchange` that performs the `curve448` key exchange given a private key, public key, and a buffer to store the shared key.

-- It defines a structure called HybridKeypair, which holds the merged key pair consisting of a `Kyber1024` key pair and and `curve448` key pair, as well as PKE key pair, and a random number generator.
+- It defines a structure called `HybridKeypair`, which holds the merged key pair consisting of a `Kyber1024` key pair and and `curve448` key pair, as well as PKE key pair, and a random number generator.

 - The function `generate_hybrid_keypair` generates a hybrid key pair by generating a `Kyber1024` key pair, an `curve448` key pair, and a PKE key pair using appropriate functions.
 It returns the generated hybrid key pair.

-- The function deriveMasterKeyAndChainCode is used to derive a master private key and chain code from a given seed using the `HMAC-SHA512` function.
+- The function `deriveMasterKeyAndChainCode` is used to derive a master private key and chain code from a given seed using the `HMAC-SHA512` function.
 It returns the `derived master private key` and `chain code` as a pair.

 - There are several utility functions defined, such as `deriveKeyHMAC_SHA512` to derive a key using `HMAC-SHA512`, `hashSWIFFTX512` to calculate the `SWIFFTX-512` hash of data, and `generateRandomNonce` to generate a random nonce.